OfficeDev/Microsoft-Teams-Samples/samples/meetings-live-caption/csharp/README.md

 ---
 page_type: sample
-description: This is a sample application which demonstrates how to get Transcript using Graph API and show it in the task module.
+description: This is a sample application which demonstrates how to use CART link to send live captions in the meeting.
 products:
 - office-teams
 - office